 Botox does not take long to perform.
 The actual injections take only minutes to be administered on the face or any other part of the body.
 There is slight discomfort when the injection needle pierces the skin but most people are able to handle mild pain.
 However, it is important to make the skin numb beforehand.
 Your doctor can do this by either injecting a numbing medicine into your skin, by applying a special cream almost an hour before the procedure, or blasting a cold spray onto your skin for about ten seconds.

 When the skin has been prepped, your doctor will inject the botulinum toxin into your skin or muscles using a fine, thin needle.
 The number of injections required depends on the extent of the area that is being treated.
 If the area being treated is the face, then typically six to eight injections will be required.

 You will be able to see the results of the injections within a few days after the procedure.
-The effects of the toxin will last from three to twelve months and you will need to get follow up injections if you wish to maintain the effect.
+The effects of the toxin will last from between three to twelve months; you will need to have follow-up injections if you wish to maintain the effect.

-Botox injections are relatively a safe procedure when performed by a qualified doctor.
-Most common side effects include swelling or bruising at the injection site, headache, or flu-like symptoms.
+Botox injections are a very safe procedure when performed by a qualified doctor.
+The most common side effects include swelling or bruising at the injection site, headache, or flu-like symptoms.
 The biggest risk of Botox is that the toxin may spread to other areas of the skin and this can cause eyelid droop, cockeyed eyebrows, crooked smile, dry eyes or excessive tearing.

-Literally anyone can get Botox treatment.
+Basically any adult can have Botox treatment.
 It is a relatively easy procedure to get and the biggest plus point is you do need to take time off work to get it done as it has zero recovery time.
 If you have any persistent or chronic medical conditions, then you should talk in length with your doctor about the safety of the procedure.
-Pregnant and breastfeeding women shouldn’t get Botox injections as there can be negative effects of the toxin on the baby.
+Pregnant and breastfeeding women shouldn’t have Botox injections as there can be negative effects of the toxin on the baby.